trichl/WildFiOpenSource/README.md

 * Onboard connector type: JST SM02B-SURS-TF(LF)(SN)
 * Compatible wire connector (AWG #32, max.
 500 mA, 150 mm): JST 02SUR-02SUR-32W150
-* During radio initialisation the ESP32 requires a current peak of up to 500 mA
+* During radio calibration the ESP32 requires a very short (< 1 ms) current peak of up to 500 mA
   * It is recommended to use a lithium-polymer battery (LiPo) with at least 70 mAh capacity
   * Other battery types might be used as well (e.g., 18650)
-    * Minimum voltage: 3.3 V
+    * Minimum battery voltage: 3.3 V
-    * Maximum voltage: 5 V
+    * Maximum battery voltage: 5 V

 # Hardware Layouts
 * See sub folder [Hardware](Hardware)